Items on sale aren’t about to expire

 - Loss leaders are placed out front to drive store traffic

 There’s almost always some form of conspiracy baked into these suggestions.
 And there’s a little bit of truth to some of these.

 But what I (almost) never hear is this one: A manufacturer paid the supermarket to put it on sale.
 And that’s the right answer most of the time.

 Several studies I’ve seen (Nielsen and Acosta in various years) peg the amount spent on these discounts at 15% of the wholesale value of goods.
 These discounts (and some other similar spending) are commonly referred to under the umbrella of trade marketing or trade spending — that is, funds spent to support the retail trade.

 For some perspective, a company like Kraft spent 6.5% of revenue on advertising in 2010 (with a goal to grow to 8%, but that might be on hold).
-I don’t know what Kraft spends on trade marketing – though it’s probably available in one of their publicly available reports – but I’d gamble it’s in the vicinity of 15%, if not higher.
-Given the amount of money spent on trade marketing, and that it’s a multiple higher than what’s spent on advertising, I’m always surprised that it doesn’t get more attention.
+I don’t know what Kraft spends on trade marketing – though it’s probably available in one of their publicly available reports.
+I’d gamble it’s in the vicinity of 15%, if not higher.
+Given the amount of money spent on trade marketing is much higher than what’s spent on advertising, I’m always surprised that it doesn’t get more attention.

 It’s a realm ruled by spreadsheets and other quant jocks — not the kinds of characters you see on Mad Men.

-And a good trade marketing strategy can drive many more consumers to buy products on shelf than a good advertising campaign.
+A good trade marketing strategy can drive many more consumers to buy products off the shelf than a good advertising campaign.